-Texans are proud of their beautiful wide-open lands and fresh, home grown produce.
-The state provides the perfect balance between the bustle of big city life and peacefulness of the country.
-Much of Texas remains unspoilt and so the state and its citizens appreciate the importance of protecting it and keeping it that way.
+Texans are proud of their beautiful wide-open lands and fresh, homegrown produce.
+The state provides the perfect balance between the bustle of big city life and the peacefulness of the country.
+Much of Texas remains unspoiled and so the state and its citizens appreciate the importance of protecting it and keeping it that way.

 - Sharps, such as needles

 - Contaminated disposal material

 - Blood, blood products and bodily fluids

 - Trace-contaminated chemotherapy waste

 - Spill kits, IV catheters, tubing and bags

 Any hazardous waste that is contaminated by blood, feces and other bodily fluids, as well as materials that may be considered potentially harmful, is considered infectious waste.
 A common misunderstanding is an assumption that any medical product that comes into contact with bodily fluids or any infectious materials is automatically considered medical waste.
 By OSHA definitions, however, items with trace levels of contamination can be placed in the normal garbage.

 In Texas, the term medical waste does not include:

 - Medical waste produced on a farm or ranch